harnen/p2p-service-discovery/README.md

 ## Project Plan

 The project is organised in three main milestones of the project together with their deliverables.
-We represent as:
+We represent our progress with the following:
 * [X] Complete tasks
-* [ ] Pending tasks
+* [ ] Pending or uncomplete tasks

 * Objective 1: Discv5 simulation environment
   * [X] Task 1: Selection of an appropriate simulator: Investigate the scalability of the Speer simulator (https://github.com/danalex97/Speer) which is written in Go.
 In case of problems, we will proceed with Peersim (http://peersim.sourceforge.net/) simulator in the rest of the tasks.